Konnichiwa, Japan!

 FREE TIME TIPS

 EXPLORE MORE Join your Tour Director for a walking tour through Gion or visit more of Kyoto's historic temples.
-This and many more options throughout your tour are available for purchase with My Account.
+This and many more options throughout your tour may be available for purchase with My Account.

 Travel to nearby Nara, to visit Kasuga Shrine and Todaiji Temple, both UNESCO World Heritage Sites.
 Tonight, your Tour Director hosts a farewell dinner to celebrate your discovery of Japan.
 (B,D)